What is Corporate Tax Deregistration in UAE?

 - Miscellaneous Scenarios – A company that did not previously register for CT but is undergoing liquidation must register, file CT returns for all applicable periods, and then apply for deregistration to remain compliant.

-When to File an Application for Corporate Tax Deregistration in UAE
+Corporate Tax Deregistration Requirements in UAE

 Eligibility Criteria for Deregistration